AlanyTan/nestjs-template/README.md

 - Service: `npm run test:service` - Tests with which require Docker depencencies
 - All: `npm test` - All of the above

 You can add `-- --watchAll` for watch mode.
+You can disable coverage with `-- --collectCoverage=false`.

+To run the tests in Codespaces, you need a machine with 8G+ of RAM.
+The default machine with 4G RAM will intermittently result in error "terminated" when running Jest.

 ## Visual Studio Code launching